openearth/xbeach-docs/docs/xbeach_manual.rst

 Wave breaking
 ^^^^^^^^^^^^^

+.. seealso:: Short wave dissipation by breaking is implemented
+             in :f:mod:`roelvink_module`.

 Five different wave breaking formulations are implemented in XBeach.
 The formulations can be selected using the keyword :par:`break` (:numref:`tab-wave-breaking`).